aws-samples/aws-batch-comp-infrastructure-sample/docs/running-on-AWS/04-teardown.md

 - SQS queues
 - DynamoDB tables
 - VPC, subnets, and endpoints
-- S3 bucket (if empty)
+- S3 bucket (only if empty)
-- ECR repository (if empty)
+- ECR repository (only if empty)
 - CloudWatch log groups
 - All associated IAM roles and security groups

 **Note:** `teardown all` will fail if S3 bucket or ECR repository contains data.
-Empty them first or use AWS Console to force delete.
+Empty them first or use the [AWS Console](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/what-is.html) to force delete.

 ## Partial Teardown